 - Woodrow Wilson International Center for Scholars

-Returned Peace Corps Volunteers who are accepted as Paul D. Coverdell Fellows complete professional academic internships in underserved American communities in conjunction with their Master’s degree in Diplomacy and International Relations coursework.
+Description: Returned Peace Corps Volunteers who are accepted as Paul D. Coverdell Fellows complete professional academic internships in underserved American communities in conjunction with their Master’s degree in Diplomacy and International Relations coursework.
 This experience allows them to bring home, and expand upon, the skills they learned as Volunteers.
 Learn more about the School of Diplomacy Coverdell Fellows Program »